-These are the slides of a presentation given by Revd Alex Pease to the Northern Area Team of Deaneries of Winchester Diocese and to subsequent meetings of benefices considering this issue.
-The slides outline the advantages and disadvantages of forming a Single Parish, Multi Church Benefice.
+These are the slides of a presentation given by Revd Alex Pease to the Benefice of the Future conference on Thursday 26th September 2019 and to other meetings of benefices considering this issue.
+The slides outline the advantages and disadvantages of forming a Single Parish, Multi Church Benefice

 Moving from a Multi Parish benefice to a Multi Church Parish – a Personal View by Revd Alex Pease